I watched Ghislaine Maxwell crumble as she was found guilty for her terrible crimes

 Whether it was fatigue or an acceptance of her fate, Maxwell’s energy appeared to drain by the time the prosecution rested its case at the end of the second week.

-When the defense opened after a three-day recess, it was an almost comically chaotic affair.
+When the defence opened after a three-day recess, it was an almost comically chaotic affair.
 After signaling they would call 35 witnesses, defense attorneys were left scrambling to find anyone to call at times.
 One, a British man named Alexander Hamilton, had Covid.
 Three were banned from giving evidence under a pseudonym by Judge Alison Nathan.

 Laura Menninger begged Judge Nathan for a delay so they could call the 81-year-old owner of the Nag’s Head in London to testify whether Maxwell had owned a house in Belgravia, London, in 1994, where “Kate” said her abuse began.
-At this point the defendant must have wondered what her $7 million legal bill had gone on.
+At this point the defendant must have wondered what her $7m (£5.18m) legal bill had gone on.

 As she stood to address Judge Nathan on day 12, with Sternheim’s arm wrapped around her lower back, Maxwell still outwardly projected defiance.
 “Your honour, the government has not proved its case beyond a reasonable doubt so there is no need for me to testify,” she said.

-But during harsh closing arguments from the most clinical of the US Assistant Attorneys, Maurene Comey, Maxwell wiped her eyes twice as Comey attacked defense portrayals of the women who testified about abuse they incurred as teenagers.
+But during harsh closing arguments from the most clinical of the US assistant attorneys, Maurene Comey, Maxwell wiped her eyes twice as Comey attacked defense portrayals of the women who testified about abuse they incurred as teenagers.
 She shook her head slightly and then dropped her eyes.
 Despite having an unshakable belief in her own innocence, this “sophisticated predator” had been worn down after hearing two weeks of unvarnished truth.
 That she enabled the worst of Epstein’s excesses.
 That she participated in the abuse.
 That she was a convicted child sex trafficker and that she will likely be spending a few more birthdays in prison.

 Register for free to continue reading